the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 I'm glad she ran.

-Um it's not healthy for the country for people to run unopposed.
+It's not healthy for the country for people to run unopposed.

 And I thought she conducted herself most of the time in a very professional way.

-Um and now Nikki Haley will have to endorse Donald Trump if she wants to run for president again in 28, which she does.
+And now Nikki Haley will have to endorse Donald Trump if she wants to run for president again in 28, which she does.

 So that'll come.

-Um, you know, she hinted at it today in her uh can in her uh concession speech by saying, Well, now it's time for Donald Trump to step up and show us what he has, and that'll open a door for her in a couple of weeks to say, Yeah, yeah, I've seen enough.
+You know, she hinted at it today in her concession speech by saying, well, now it's time for Donald Trump to step up and show us what he has.

-I'm gonna endorse Trump.
+I'm going to endorse Trump.

 Yeah, I don't like him.

-He harpooned Kate's law single handedly.
+He harpooned Kate's law single-handedly.

 And that would have saved thousands of lives if Kate's law was in play right now.